Murkey-git/Cardano-CNFT-Bulk-Purchaser/readme.md

 The `Send` module will send `X` ADA from each generated wallet to the specified receiver wallet.
 This module will be used to purchase the CNFT.

+### BulkSend ###

+The `BulkSend` module will send `X` * `N` ADA from a single generated wallet to the specified bulkreceiver wallet.
+This module can be used to purchase CNFTs by sending multple output-transactions from a single wallet.

 ### Redeem ###

 The `Redeem` module will extract all ADA and every CNFT, and send it back to the specified wallet.